Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_filter/threshold_cutoff.md

 ## **Module Parameters**

 - **threshold** : The threshold value to filter out the contents.
-  If the similarity score is below the threshold, the content will be filtered out.
+  If the score is below the threshold, the content will be filtered out.
   This is essential to run the module, so you have to set this parameter.

 ## **Example config.yaml**